The Right Diet for a Healthy Heart

 One of the best eating patterns to follow to prevent heart disease is a Mediterranean eating pattern.
-What I love about the Mediterranean eating pattern is that it kind of includes everything.
+The Mediterranean eating pattern kind of includes everything.

 It focuses on a lot of vegetables, fruit, whole grains, beans, and heart-healthy fats.
 It also includes low to moderate amounts of protein from animal products, such as dairy and meat.
 However, its main protein focus is more on pulses—the technical name for edible seeds of plants in the legume family, such as beans, chickpeas, and lentils—as well as fish or other lean meat, like chicken.

 For a typical Mediterranean dish, at least half of your plate would be vegetables.
 It might also include protein from beans or healthy, fatty fish (like salmon), along with some sort of whole grain, like quinoa or brown rice.